spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

 ### Next steps

 When using multiple tenants, you probably want to [isolate the cache](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/cache/) or [use separate filesystems per tenant](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/filesystem/), ...
 These things are perform by task classes that will be executed when making a tenant the current one.

-The package can also has an option to [make the queue tenant aware](/laravel-multitenancy/v1/installation/making-queues-tenant-aware/).